-Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks between wine and beer.
-Like all the best traditional eateries in Rome, you’ll find the specialty of the day written on a blackboard, all made with fresh and locally sourced ingredients.
+Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks from wine and beer.
+Like all the best traditional eateries in Rome, you’ll find the speciality of the day written on a blackboard, all made with fresh and locally-sourced ingredients.

 This group of shops and restaurants are owned and operated by a few chefs with Michelin star backgrounds.
 However, you won’t get Michelin star prices here.
 Definitely more expensive than your average meal but really cool and worth the money.

-The ambiance of the restaurant is super modern with an open kitchen and prep.
+The ambience of the restaurant is super modern with an open kitchen and prep area.
 Come here for lunch or dinner with a big appetite and an open mind.
 Reservations are recommended.

 Address: Via della Stelletta, 4